slowernews/wisdom-tldr/chapters/chapter_1_self.md

 play to win, not hoping to make it, or why are you doing it? committed to win

-“Your temporary circumstances do not have to become your permanent identity” ~Greg Hartle
+> *'Your temporary circumstances do not have to become your permanent identity' -- Greg Hartle*

 We know about quitting something that’s bad for you, or something you hate.
 But what about quitting something you love?
 I can tell you from experience, it leaves a lot of room for change.